Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: CoT-Space: A Reasoning-Level Theoretical Framework

 The proof is provided in Appendix~\ref{app:proof-of-convergence-of-continuum-errors}.
 Theorem~\ref{thm:convergence-of-continuum-errors} demonstrates that the total error in approximating a true gradient vector with the best possible discrete step is bounded and converges to zero as the model's expressive capacity ($K$) increases.
-By ensuring that for a sufficiently $K$, a discrete step vector $\vec{v}_{\text {real }}$ that is an arbitrarily accurate approximation of the ideal vector $\vec{v}_{\text {ideal }}$ can always be found.

-With the continuum nature of the reasoning space established, we bridge the gap between discrete language generation and classical learning theories.
-This continuum approximation is not merely a conceptual shift, it is the critical step that licenses the use of powerful analytical tools.
+By ensuring that for a sufficiently large $K$, a discrete step vector $\vec{v}_{\text {real }}$ that is an arbitrarily accurate approximation of the ideal vector $\vec{v}_{\text {ideal }}$ can always be found.
+With the continuum nature of the reasoning space established, we bridge the gap between discrete language generation and classical results.
 Specifically, it allows us to conceptualize a smooth reasoning loss landscape and thus define a corresponding gradient, enabling us to model the generation of a new reasoning step as a descent-like update.

 Building upon this, we can frame the entire reasoning process as a trajectory in a continuous state space, and link many LLM phenomena, such as hallucination, prompt sensitivity, emergent abilities, and effectiveness of external slow-thinking strategies, with classical theoretical results.
 A brief discussion is provided in Appendix~\ref{app:broader-exp-of-cot-space}.
-In the next section, we take the ``overthinking'' as a detailed example to reveal the potential of CoT-Space for revitalizing the classical theoretical results.
+In the next section, we take the ``overthinking'' phenomenon as a detailed example to reveal the potential of CoT-Space for revitalizing the classical theoretical results.